franchg/yalht/README.md

 custom integrations to the internals of the Trainer such as custom precision, checkpointing or cluster environment implementation.

-#### GradCam

-By default, the template provides [GradCam](https://github.com/jacobgil/pytorch-grad-cam) package which can be extremely useful for understanding network decision and explainability in general.

-See more details in [package documentation](https://jacobgil.github.io/pytorch-gradcam-book/introduction.html).

 ## Hydra configs

 [Hydra](https://github.com/facebookresearch/hydra) + [OmegaConf](https://omegaconf.readthedocs.io/en/) provide a